ShineyDev/pretty/docs/reference/glossary.rst

         When the value of a boolean environment variable does not match any of the above values, it will fall back to its unset behavior.

-    theme value
+    json value

-        An environment variable with this value type will correspond to a theme dictionary.
+        An environment variable with this value type corresponds to a JSON-encoded key-value mapping.

-        ..
-TODO

     pretty_hook.pth